newincogniter91/Autoinstaller-termux-gui/README.md

 simple .sh file that allows those less experienced with termux to configure a gui
 # Autoinstaller Termux GUI

-This script automates the installation of a Linux Desktop Environment (XFCE4, LXQt, OPENBOX, FLUXBOX or MATE) inside Termux using `proot-distro`, `termux-x11`, and `VirGL` for hardware acceleration.
+This script automates the installation of a Linux Desktop Environment (XFCE4, LXQt, OPENBOX, FLUXBOX or MATE) inside Termux using `proot-distro` and `termux`, `termux-x11`, and `VirGL` for hardware acceleration.

 NEEDED:
 termux and termux x11 on your phone, downloaded by fdroid(recommended) or github